ljodal/SpotifyServer/README.md

     "command": "search",
     "type": "<all|artist|album|track>",
     "query": "<query>",
-    "user_data": "<optinal data that will be returned in the response>" }
+    "user_data": "<optional data that will be returned in the response>" }
 ```
 * `metadata <spotify uri>` Get metadata for the given URI. **_not implemented_**